SanteonNL/shared-care-planning/input/pagecontent/usecase-view-all-data.md

 #### Home care nurse creates CarePlan/CareTeam and retrieves data

 A home care nurse, Hilda House, is seeing a new client called: Cedric Collins.
 Hilda was told that Cedric was discharged from a hospital after surgery.
 Hilda decides to search for Cedric's data at the hospital and General Practitioner.
-She takes her tablet, logs in, opens Cedric's dossier and asks Cedric for the names of his GP and the hospital.
+She takes her tablet, logs in, opens Cedric's dossier and asks Cedric for the names of his GP and the hospital and if he wants to share the GP/hospital data with her.
 In the 'care team' tab of the dossier, she adds/selects the GP and the hospital.
-Cedric's GP/Hospital-data is now showing up instantly in the, e.g., conditions, measurements and events sections of the dossier.
+During this action, the GP-system responds with (small) questionnaire: "To add GP Dr. Greene to your client's care team, please provide the 6-digit number that was send to your client via sms/email" Cedric takes his phone and gives Hilda the 6-digit number.
+Cedric's GP/Hospital-data is now showing up in the, e.g., conditions, measurements and events sections of the dossier.
 If needed, Hilda can see what the original source of the data is.

 > In the background, Hilda's EHR is performing a number of actions:
 > 1. The data endpoints of the care providers (GP & hospital) are looked up in the local provider directory
-> 1. A 'simple' request is send to the GP and hospital; are you a care provider of Cedric?
+> 1. A 'simple' request is send to the GP; are you a care provider of Cedric?
->    1. The GP-system recognizes Cedric's ID, looks up if he is currently registered as a client and responds 'yes, I'm currently the GP of Cedric'
+>    1. The GP-system recognizes Cedric's ID, looks up if he is currently registered as a client.
+>    1. In order to check if Cedric consents to share the GP-data with the home care organization, an sms with a code is send to the phonenumber of Cedric and a (sub-) Task/Questionnaire is send Hilda's EHR to fill in that same code
+>    1. Hilda's EHR shows a questionnaire that requests the code that was send to Cedric.
+>    1. As soon as the code is return by Cedric/Hilda, the GP-system checks if the code is correct.
+>    1. The code is correct; the GP-system accepts the first request "are you a care provider of Cedric?"
+> 1. A 'simple' request is send to the hospital; are you a care provider of Cedric?
->    1. The hospital-system recognizes Cedric's ID, looks up what activities were done or are planned and responds 'yes, we were an active care provider for the last 3 months'
+>    1. The hospital-system recognizes Cedric's ID, looks up what activities were done or are planned and checks an external consent-registry.
+>    1. the hospital-system accepts the first request "are you a care provider of Cedric?"
 > 1. A 'Shared CarePlan' (including the 2 requests) and a 'Shared CareTeam' (including Cedric, Hilda's home care organization, the GP and the hospital) are created.
 > 1. As the GP/Hospital-systems have agreed/accepted the requests, these organizations are all member of the same CareTeam for Cedric.
 As an active members in the CareTeam, Hilda's EHR is authorized by the GP's system and the hospital to fetch Cedric's data.
 > 1. Hilda's EHR displays the data of all care team members of Cedric

 #### GP using the CareTeam

 After two weeks, Cedric doesn't feel well.
 He decides to consult his GP Dr. Gregory Greene.
-Dr. Gregory opens Cedric's dossier and reads his that left foot was amputated two weeks ago and he is now getting home care.
+Dr. Gregory opens Cedric's dossier and reads his that left foot was amputated three weeks ago and he is now getting home care.
 At the hospital, Cedric was diagnosed with diabetes.
 From the last couple of home care notes, he reads that Cedric keeps complaining about his right hand.
 Gregory is happy that all recent/relevant data is showing up in his system; he can now focus on the problem at hand; Cedric's right hand....